Chainso/SpeedRunnersAI/README.md

 ## Dependencies ##

 The following dependencies are all required to run the program.
-They can be installed using pip/conda.
+They can be installed using pip.

 PyUserInput\
 H5PY\